lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

 ### _Other Resources_

 A [tutorial on PbTe](https://lordcephei.github.io/lmf_pbte_tutorial/) also covers the basic self-consistency cycle, in a bit more detail.
-That tutorial has companion [tutorial for the ASA](/https://lordcephei.github.io/asa-doc.md/), allowing you to compare the moethods.
+That tutorial has companion [tutorial for the ASA](/https://lordcephei.github.io/asa-doc.md/), allowing you to compare the FP and ASA methods.
-There is [a more detailed tutorial](https://lordcephei.github.io/buildingfpinput/) with fully describes the **lmf**{: style="color: blue"} basis set and some important tags the **lmf**{: style="color: blue"} reads.
+There is [a more detailed tutorial](https://lordcephei.github.io/buildingfpinput/) with some description of important tags the **lmf**{: style="color: blue"} reads, and of the **lmf**{: style="color: blue"} basis set.

-See [this tutorial](xx) for the calculation of a ferromagnetic metal.
+For a tutorial showing a self-consistent calculation of ferromagnetic metal, see [this tutorial](xx).
 [This tutorial](xxx) shows how to calculate optical properties for PbTe.
 See [this tutorial](xx) for the calculation of the optical mode frequency in Si.
-[This document](xxx) gives an overview of the lmf implementation; the formalism behind the method is described in this [book chapter](xx)
+[This document](xxx) gives an overview of the lmf implementation; the formalism behind the method is described in this [book chapter](xx).

 _____________________________________________________________